AMSUCF/Interactive-Digital-Narratives/critiquethree.md

 - **Discuss the work's design and narrative choices.** Using references to the *Game Design Vocabulary* to define the game's key mechanics, describe the game's overall system of play and central narrative.
 - **Analyze 2-3 key moments in your traversals.** Provide context, screenshots, and quotes as helpful, but make sure not just to describe what's happening: critique it, and think about what makes it stand out to you.

 As with our previous critiques, don't worry about academic formality in your voice: feel free to use "I." A brief works cited should be included for any course texts, reviews, or games referenced.
+Remember, at least two citations of *Game Design Vocabulary* are required, and additional course text citations are recommended.